A small helicopter improving Mexican public safety

-“HEF 32 UAV is a manageable and low costs solution to fight organised crime because of it’s endurance and action radius”
+“The HEF 32 Airboxer is a perfect solution to fight organised crime, because of its long endurance and range.”

 Sebastian Zepeda García | CEO & Co-founder Oculus Airborne Sensoring, Mexico